sumeetmathpati/cs-gate/_pl/c-programming/variable-scoping.md

 - Easy to find the scope.
 - Most modern languages use static scoping
     - Static scoping used in languages like **C**, **C++**, **Java**.
+- Static scoping is done at compile time by comiler.
+- If not mentioned, the **default** method is static scoping.

 ### Example

 {% highlight c linenos %}